marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 Local Address Tables (SLATs).
 SLATs translate BGP next hops between all IXP members, regardless of their RFC8950 support, paving the way for IPv6-only IXPs.

+This document updates RFC 6890 by registering a special-purpose address, and RFC 7947 by specifying an allowed route modification at the route server.

 --- middle

 # Introduction